zzy1127/DataFlow-Doc/docs/en/notes/guide/quickstart/sft_synthesis.md

 ```

 ### Example of Generated Data
+The `raw_comtent` field is the original seed data.
 ```json
 {
     "instruction":"What historical significance does the Banc Texas Allen Parkway, completed in 1983, hold, and how might a middle school student find more information about its architectural design using the resources from Rice University's Woodson Research Center?",